EWaterman/EWaterman.github.io/_posts/Ch7/0007-02-01-finding-your-target-audience.md

 - **[Digital Webbing](http://www.digitalwebbing.com/forums/)**: Long lasting and still quite active comic forums for writers, artists, letterers and other creators.
 FANTASTIC for finding collaborators.

+- **[ComixCentral](https://www.comixcentral.com/forum/)**: A quite new digital comic publishing platform with their own dedicated forums.

 <br>
 #### **Others**

 **[Wattpad](https://www.wattpad.com/)**: “The world’s largest community for readers and writers” (according to them at least).

-**[DeviantArt](http://www.deviantart.com/ )**: Not specific to comics but houses a massive collection of artists.
+**[DeviantArt](http://www.deviantart.com/)**: Not specific to comics but houses a massive collection of artists.
 Also has writers though they are less common.

+**[Mastodon](https://mastodon.social)**: Social media site with curated news feeds dedicated to a single topic like art or writing.